-Downloading any of the 86 million vectors without a watermark is analogous to downloading stock photos.
-You can do it with the free trial, get 1 free vector each week when you subscribe to the newsletter, or by image subscriptions or image packs.
+Any of the 86 million vectors can be downloaded without a watermark.
+This is the same as downloading stock photos.
+You can do it with the free trial, get 1 free vector each week when you subscribe to the newsletter, or by purchasing image subscriptions or image packs.

-Vectors are the files that come in the EPS format, which you can open with Adobe Illustrator, for example.
+Vectors are files that come in EPS format, which you can open with Adobe Illustrator, for example.